ppoh71/AddLocationOnMapWithLongTouch/README.md

 # AddLocationOnMapWithLongTouch
 This is an example app for a MapKit Implementation.
-It adds an LongGesture to a MapView, the UIView lcoation is converted to a MapLocation and a Annotation is added to the Map
+It adds a long gesture to a MapView, the UIView lcoation is converted to a MapLocation and a Annotation is added to the Map.

 ## Built With